1. Please register at mtfest.com

 Students chosen for honors in the October through January Judged Recitals will play at the Honors Recital in February; students chosen in the February through April Judged Recitals will play at the Honors Recital on May.
 Teachers should register on mtfest prior to the registration deadline for the Honor’s Recitals.

 Depending on enrollment, there will be two, three or four recitals on each date.
-The 12 and under group(s) will begin at 2:00.
-The 13 and older groups will follow at 2:45 p.m. or 3:45 p.m..
+Recitals will begin at 1:45 or 2:00 p.m. depending on the number of registrants.
+Be sure to double check you starting time.
+The 12 and under group(s) will begin first.
+The 13 and older groups will follow.
 Students must be prepared to play on any of the day’s recitals for their age group.

 Teacher may submit up to three applications per recital date.
 If there are more applicants than available recital time, preference will be given to students who have not been selected for Honors in the current or the prior school year.
 When the programs have been assembled, schedule information will be e-mailed to teachers.
 Students selected for Honors will be ineligible for further awards during the current school year.
 However, such students are welcomed to perform for comments.
 In addition, all piano students may be considered for inclusion in the Young Artist Musicales, regardless of their award history.